-Devices implanted in the human body are at the leading edge of medical science.
+Devices implanted in the human body are at the leading edge of medical science and implantable medical packaging is a key component.
 Advancing that technology and making more implantable devices possible requires overcoming several complex challenges.
 For example, medical implants must be as small as possible.
 However, the performance of new devices is often constrained by material selection and thickness.

 External communication with the implant is critical.
 Current communication technology relies on case material characteristics and size.
 Reliability and implantable viability are always issues because it is imperative that the body does not reject a newly implanted device.

 PA&E is at the forefront in overcoming some of the challenges faced by medical implant designers.
 We developed a ceramic-to-metal joining technology to make medical components smaller without compromising performance.
 Our RF transparent ceramic enables device manufacturers to communicate to devices from outside the body.
 With smaller components and strengthening advancements, we increased the durability of implantable devices.
 We’ve also helped to overcome rejection issues by designing devices using materials with a proven track record of implantable viability.

 Vacuum Brazing/Diffusion Bonding: PA&E offers processes to join dissimilar materials such as titanium, alumina, zirconia, and more.
 We’ve been making medical feedthrus and assemblies for decades.